Al-Omari Grand Mosque

 History

-The Al-Omari Grand Mosque was originally a Roman temple to the god Jupiter.
+The Al-Omari Grand Mosque was originally a Roman temple, dedicated to the god Jupiter.
+The Ancient Roman influence is visible in some of the architectural elements, including the building's columns and foundations.

-During the Byzantine era it was made into a Roman church.
-It was converted into the Church of Saint John during the 12th century during the Crusades.
+During the Byzantine era, the building was made into a Roman basilica that featured intricate mosaics and architectural elements of the Byzantine style.
+In the 7th century CE, the basilica was converted into a mosque.
+During the Crusader occupation of Beirut, in the 12th century, the mosque was converted into the Church of Saint John.
 Similar Romanesque churches with triple apses were built in Tyre and Tartus, using recuperated material such as Roman columns and capitals.

-In 1291, the Mamluks captured Beirut, and under Islamic conquest it was converted into a mosque.
-It was renamed Al-Omari Mosque after the second caliph, and became known as "Jami' Al-Kabir" (the Great Mosque).
-Its Mamluk-style entrance and minarets were added in 1350, reflecting traces of the former church's Byzantine architecture.
+In 1291, in the Ottoman era, the Mamluks captured Beirut, and under Islamic conquest the church was again converted into a mosque.
+It was renamed Al-Omari Mosque after the second caliph, and became known as "Jami' Al-Kabir", or the Great Mosque.
+Its Mamluk-style entrance and domes and minarets were added in 1350, reflecting traces of the former church's Byzantine style.

 See also